Hongbo-Miao/addHandlerAsyncError/README.md

 Then click 'Add handler to A1'

-The error will be shown in the text string below the buttons
+No error will appear as if nothing happened.

+If you click 'Add handler to document overall'

+You will see that 'addHandlerAsync' has invalid parameters for this one.

+All Excel logic is in the ./services/excel.service.ts directory